jcfieldsdev/warcraft2-map-editor/README.md

 Currently implemented functionality:

-- Viewing maps and saving maps as an image.
+- Viewing maps (unit, terrain, and movement layers).
+- Placing units.
-- Modifying and saving map and player properties and unit, upgrade, and restriction data.
+- Modifying and saving map and player properties.
+- Modifying and saving unit, upgrade, and restriction data.

-Still unimplemented:

-- Unit placement.
+- Saving maps as an image.

+Not implemented but planned:

 - Terrain manipulation.

+Not implemented but would be nice some day:

+- Undo for units and terrain.
+- Copy/paste for units and terrain.
+- Editing the movement map.

 Based on the [pud specification](https://gitlab.com/jcfields/warcraft2-map-editor/blob/master/pudspec.txt) created by Daniel Lemberg and contributors.